 Merriam-Webster defines “fiduciary” as…

 …“of, relating to, or involving a confidence or trust.”
-The third type of advisor, a fiduciary advisor, must make recommendations in your best interest.
+The third type of advisor, fiduciary, must make recommendations in your best interest.
 They cannot earn commissions and are known as “fee-only.”
 They must maintain your confidence and trust as they promote only your best interest in all aspects of your financial life, and they are required to do so by law.

-The fee only fiduciary advisor is often a Registered Investment Advisor (RIA) and their focus is not on selling a product that will make them a large commission because they cannot collect commissions.
-They want to help educate you because they have an interest in your long-term success.
+The fee-only fiduciary advisor is often a Registered Investment Advisor (RIA).
+Their focus is not on selling a product that will make them a hefty commission because they cannot collect commissions.
+They want to help educate you because they are interested in your long-term success.

 Did you know anyone can call themselves a “financial planner?”